Top 10 obscene Spanish expressions – fun for the whole family!

 Literally: “I pass it through the lining of my balls.”

 Makes no sense, but whatever.
 (Can I buy a nice ball-liner at Zara Man, perhaps?)

 I hope you liked this article – it was pretty fun to write.

 And like I said, these sort of expressions are a lot more common than you might expect.

 What are your favorite Spanish expressions?
 Obscene or otherwise – let me know right here in the comments!

 P.S.
 Seems I’ve created quite a stir on some expat Facebook groups lately with some of my generalizations.
 Any time somebody sees one of my articles online and just assumes (for no reason whatsoever) that I don’t speak Spanish I just wanna whip them with my C2-level certificate from Instituto Cervantes and tell them that I cago on their puta madre… ¡Hostia!
 Now I can point those hopeless wastes of oxygen to this article, too.
 Not that it’ll help.
 Trolls gonna troll.

 P.P.S.
 Wonderful reader Julio has pointed out that “tirar los tejos” refers to a children’s game, and he’s right.
-I was thinking it was “tejas” all this time.
+I was thinking it was the same as “tejas” all this time.
 And I was wrong.
 Thanks for clarifying, Julio!